Terms & Conditions – Long Term Lets / Academic Years

 Booking a House

-Once you have viewed the houses that you are considering renting and found the one that meets your requirements, we will need a list of everyone’s names, home addresses, home telephone numbers, mobile telephone numbers and e-mail addresses together with a holding deposit equivalent to one month’s rent for the whole house plus £20 per person registration fee.
+Once you have viewed the houses that you are considering renting and found the one that meets your requirements, we will need a list of everyone’s names, home addresses, home telephone numbers, mobile telephone numbers and e-mail addresses together with a holding deposit equivalent to one month’s rent for the whole house.
 No references are required.
 Upon receipt of your deposit the house is yours!
-We appreciate that not everyone will have access to the requisite deposit monies on the same day but we will be able to accept part payment as a holding deposit for the house until all monies are forthcoming provided that this is within a pre-agreed timeframe eg within 2 weeks from the first instalment of holding monies being paid.
+We appreciate that not everyone will have access to the requisite deposit monies on the same day but we will be able to accept part payment as a holding deposit for the house until all monies are forthcoming provided that this is within a pre-agreed timeframe eg within 2 weeks from the first installment of holding monies being paid.

 Once all holding deposit monies have been received and you are settled with regard to the individuals making up your group, we will be able to provide you with your tenancy agreement to sign and return and (where relevant) your deposit monies will then be protected under the Tenancy Deposit Protection Scheme.